Can You Take a Drone On a Plane Without Getting in Trouble?

 Pay special attention to how you carry your spare batteries.

-The spare battery terminals should be adequately covered to prevent short-circuiting.
+Cover spare battery terminals to prevent short-circuiting.

 How to Travel with a Drone Safely and Compliantly?